Cornell-Tech-Urban-Tech-Hub/heatriskmap/README.md

 # NWS Heat Risk x CDC Heat and Health Index Dashboard

-#To Do list
+# To-Do list

+1. performance = rebuild the dash app --> fullscreen map + more performant
-1. simplicity = merge the two deployments into a single stack.
+2. simplicity/integrity = merge the two deployments into a single stack --> move the scraper into the CDK stack
-2. debugging = add unified logging to the entire stack
-3. optimization = move the S3 data to Cloudfront CDN

 ## description